 Just say that you wan't to print a miniature statue of her for your desk, or something that doesn't sound silly.
 Miniatures are also a cool gift, but it's starting to lack originality.
 Nowadays, anyone can get a hand on a 3D scanner for less than 300 dollars.
 Here is the one I used : Asus Xtion Pro Live, with Skanect as a capture software and Autodesk Meshmixer to clean the file.

 If you want, you can download the handle I designed to fit my scanner on a Manfrotto Tripod here : http://www.thingiverse.com/thing:212185

-ry to get a good resolution from her neck to her hips.
+Try to get a good resolution from her neck to her hips.
 This is what you'll need.
 If she can wear light and skin-tight clothes, it will make your job easier.
 You can also go for the "Venus" type of statue...

 Once you got the scan, do what you told her and print the miniature.